pochih/RL-Chatbot/README.md

 * __seq2seq__

-Seq2seq is a classical model that its input and output are both sequence.
+Seq2seq is a classical model for structured learning, its input and output are both sequence

 The vanilla seq2seq model is described in NIPS 2014 paper Sequence to [Sequence Learning with Neural Networks](https://arxiv.org/abs/1409.3215), the encoder and the decoder are seperated

-My seq2seq model is constructed with 2 LSTMs, similar to the one described in ICCV 2015 paper [Sequence to Sequence -- Video to Text](https://arxiv.org/abs/1505.00487), the encoder and the decoder share weights
+My seq2seq model constructed with 2 LSTMs, similar to the one described in ICCV 2015 paper [Sequence to Sequence -- Video to Text](https://arxiv.org/abs/1505.00487), the encoder and the decoder share weights

 * __RL__

-After training chatbot with enough epochs, I use one kind of RL techniques called policy gradient, to train chatbot.
+After training chatbot with enough epochs, I use one kind of RL techniques called policy gradient, to train chatbot

-By doing this, the chatbot can generate more interesting response, correspond to the reward function.
+By doing this, the chatbot can generate more interesting response, correspond to the reward function

 My reward function is similar to the one described in EMNLP 2016 paper <a href="https://arxiv.org/abs/1606.01541" target="_blank">Deep Reinforcement Learning for Dialogue Generation</a>

-## chatbot's results
+## Chatbot results

 Let me show you some chatbot's results: